Resume Writing

 I’m a board-certified internist completing my residency at [Hospital].
 I manage an average of 18 patients per day, including complex cases involving multi-system failure, sepsis, and post-operative complications.
 My patient satisfaction scores rank in the top 5% nationally, and my 30-day readmission rate is 11% — significantly below the national average of 15.2%.

-I’ve been impressed by [Hospital Name]’s comprehensive stroke center designation and your commitment to evidence-based protocols.
+I’ve been impressed by [Hospital Name]’s in-depth stroke center designation and your commitment to evidence-based protocols.
 My experience includes leading a quality improvement project that reduced central line infections by 40% in the ICU.
 I want to bring that same systematic approach to your hospitalist team.

 I hold active medical licenses in [State], board certification in Internal Medicine, BLS/ACLS certification, and full DEA registration.
 I’m available for 7-on/7-off scheduling and open to night shifts.